fabsrc/like-i-give-a-fuck/README.md

 	npm install
 	```

-2. Run gulp to build the extensions
+2. Run gulp to build the extensions for Mozilla Firefox and Google Chrome

 	```bash
 	gulp